-World Cup Results 2018: Scores, Updated Round of 16 Bracket After Saturday
+World Cup Results 2018: Scores, Updated Round-of-16 Bracket After Saturday

 Antoine Griezmann opened the scoring from the penalty spot after Marcos Rojo brought down Kylian Mbappe before Angel Di Maria—who had otherwise done little to justify his selection in the team—curled home a sensational effort from 30 yards.

-His thunder would be stolen by Benjamin Pavard, though.
+Benjamin Pavard would steal his thunder, though.
 After Gabriel Mercado unknowingly deflected Lionel Messi's shot in to give Argentina the lead, Pavard produced one of the goals of the tournament:

 Match of the Day @BBCMOTD